Water supply and sanitation in Nigeria

 Water supply service quality and cost recovery are low.
 Water tariffs are low and many water users do not pay their bills.
 Service providers thus rely mostly on occasional subsidies to cover their operating costs.

 National policies and Initiatives encourages the participation of private sector and reform of policy at the State level.
 The national water supply and sanitation recognizes the importance of water supply and sanitation as it is central to healthy society and national development.

-In interviews, Olukemi Badenoch, the leader of the Conservative Party, has shared that during her childhood in Nigeria, her family struggled with unreliable water and electricity supplies, which influenced her political views.
-She has cited this experience as part of the reason she values infrastructure stability and free markets, having witnessed firsthand the challenges of living without consistent access to basic utilities.
+In interviews, Kemi Badenoch, who became leader of the Conservative Party in November 2024, has shared that during her childhood in Nigeria, her family struggled with unreliable water and electricity supplies.
+This experience influenced her political views, especially her opposition to socialism and is part of the reason she values infrastructure stability and free markets, having witnessed firsthand the challenges of living without consistent access to basic utilities.

 Access

 Volunteers clearing gutters in Ilorin, Nigeria during a volunteer sanitation day.
 Even when there is adequate infrastructure for sanitation maintenance and efficacy may not always be available in Nigeria.
 Plastic pollution interferes with sewage supply the world over.

 As of 2015, 67% of the total population of Nigeria had access to at least basic water supplies.
 This was 82% of the urban population and 54% of the rural population.
 Most people in Nigeria do not have access to clean water, especially in the rural areas.
 The global water sanitation and hygiene statistics shows that 79 per cent of Nigerians go through the challenge of water scarcity.
 In 2015, about 60 million people lacked access to "at least basic" water.
 As for sanitation, only 33% of the total population had access to "at least basic" sanitation.
 This was 39% of the urban population and 27% of the rural population.
 Approximately 122 million people still lacked access to "at least basic" sanitation.

 In the urban areas, access to standpipes substituted to a large extent to piped water access.

 Adequate sanitation is typically in the form of septic tanks, as there is no central sewage system.

 The statistics on access to water and sanitation are conflicting due to divergent definitions, indicators and methodologies applied by different agencies.
 There is hardly any sector monitoring.

 According to Guardian News: "The Head of Advocacy, Policy and Communication, Water Aid Nigeria, Kolawole Banwo, said out of the 774 Local Government Areas in Nigeria, only 76 are free of the status of open defecation in the country, this sanitation crisis remains a critical issue that needs urgent action".

 According to a report published by Amnesty International in September, the oil company Shell and government of Rivers State, in southern Nigeria are not doing enough to provide clean water in Ogale, an area outside of the state capital.
 Residents are either forced to buy water at un-affordable prices or drink from wells that are contaminated with benzene.